ITfoxtec/FoxIDs/docs/samples.md

 ### NetCoreClientCredentialGrantConsoleSample

-Sample console application (backend) showing client authentication with OAuth 2.0 Client Credentials Grant using a secret (client authentication method client_secret_post).
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/NetCoreClientCredentialGrantConsoleSample)) console application (backend) showing client authentication with OAuth 2.0 Client Credentials Grant using a secret (client authentication method client_secret_post).

 Show how to call the [API1 sample](#aspnetcoreapi1sample) and [API with two IdPs sample](#AspNetCoreApiOAuthTwoIdPsSample) secured with an access token.

 ### NetCoreClientCredentialGrantAssertionConsoleSample

-Sample console application (backend) showing client authentication with OAuth 2.0 Client Credentials Grant using a certificate (client authentication method private_key_jwt).
+Sample ([code link](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/NetCoreClientCredentialGrantAssertionConsoleSample)) console application (backend) showing client authentication with OAuth 2.0 Client Credentials Grant using a certificate (client authentication method private_key_jwt).

 Show how to call the [API1 sample](#aspnetcoreapi1sample) and [API with two IdPs sample](#AspNetCoreApiOAuthTwoIdPsSample) secured with an access token.

 ### BlazorBFFAspNetCoreOidcSample

-Sample application showing user login and logout with OpenID Connect (OIDC) using authorization code flow in a Blazor BFF (Backend For Frontend) application with a ASP.NET Core backend.
+Sample (code link [client](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/BlazorBFFAspNetOidcSample.Client) and [server](https://github.com/ITfoxtec/FoxIDs.Samples/tree/master/src/BlazorBFFAspNetOidcSample.Server)) application showing user login and logout with OpenID Connect (OIDC) using authorization code flow in a Blazor BFF (Backend For Frontend) application with a ASP.NET Core backend.
 In a BFF architecture the backend handles OIDC, the tokens are never shared with the Blazor client.
 Instead a session based on an identity cookie secure the application after successfully user authentication.

 The sample show how to call the [API1 sample](#aspnetcoreapi1sample) from both the Blazor client through a backend API proxy which add the access token to the outgoing API call.